This Is What “Never Settle for Mediocrity” Gets Wrong

 - Average effort feels inadequate

-In that environment, “never settle” stops feeling like personal motivation and starts feeling like a response to constant comparison.
+In that environment, “never settle” stops feeling like personal motivation and starts feeling more like a reaction to constant comparison.

-And it becomes harder to tell the difference between what you actually want and what you feel pressured to keep up with.
+And it becomes harder to tell the difference between what you truly want and what you feel pressured to keep up with.

 What “Never Settle” Gets Right

-Despite its problems, the phrase “never settle” does contain an important truth.
+Despite its flaws, the phrase “never settle” does contain an important truth.

 People shouldn’t: